 While green home improvement projects like solar panels have cachet, they lack a fast return on investment.
 If home owners don't envision remaining in their home for 10 or more years, they may never recoup what they put into something like solar panels, even if they get provincial rebates for the panels.
-So what home improvement projects offer the highest ROI for home owners while increasing the efficiency of the house?
+Wondering how to make your home more energy efficient, maintaining a high ROI and increasing home energy efficiency at the same time?
 Start with these top 5 projects to save money and conserve resources.

 1. Insulate and Seal Air Leaks